ColeJam13/NOTTA-POS/Documentation/nota-pos-one-pager.md

 ## Key Differentiators

 **Built by Someone Who's Been There**
-- Designed by a former floor manager, server, and bartender
+- Designed by a former floor manager, server, bartender and kitchen prepper
 - Every feature addresses a real operational pain point
 - Interface optimized for speed during service, not executive presentations